Azdaroth/Azdaroth.github.io/_posts/2021-10-10-the-story-of-a-critical-issue-with-kafka.markdown

 ---
 layout: post
 title: "The Story of a Critical Issue With Kafka"
-date: 2021-10-10 10:00
+date: 2021-10-10 08:00
 comments: true
 categories: [Kafka, Ruby on Rails, Ruby, Rails]
 ---

 Recently, I've had an unfortunate opportunity to deal with a very unexpected issue with Kafka that had quite terrible consequences.
-The exact origin of the issue is yet to be discovered; nevertheless, the process leading to the final solution to the problem and the solution was interesting enough that I decided to write a quick blog post about it as it might be potentially valuable to someone who also encounters a similar problem.
+The exact origin of the issue is yet to be discovered; nevertheless, the process leading to the final solution to the problem and the fix itself were interesting enough that I decided to write a quick blog post about it as it might be potentially valuable to someone who also encounters a similar problem.

 <!--more-->